WHO WE ARE

 Set of 9 DVDs for Grades K - 8, published by Macmillan/ McGraw-Hill in 2011.
 He has

-been on the MUSIC MEMORY writing team for the past 10 years.
+been on the MUSIC MEMORY writing team since 2009.

 Brian, his wife, Michelle, their beautiful daughters, Haylee, and Rebecca, and chocolate